raspiblitz/raspiblitz-docs/docs/faq/faq.md

 So if you read in your debug logs of Bitcoind that you should "reindex" you can try first just to do a fast "reindex-chainstate" and if that didnt worked a slow and full "reindex".

-See the raspiblitz script `./config.scripts/network.reindex.sh` or the REAPIR menu to start these processes.
+See the Raspiblitz script `./config.scripts/network.reindex.sh` or the REPAIR menu to start these processes.

 ### Why is my "final sync" taking so long?

 First of all if you see a final sync over 90% and you can see from time to time small increase - you should be OK ... this can take a looong time to catch up with the network.
 Only in the case that you actively choose the `SYNC` option in the `Getting the Blockchain` is a final sync under 90% OK.
-If you did a torrent or a copy from another computer and you are seeing under 90% something went wrong, and the setup process is ignoring your prepared Blockchain and doing a full sync - which can almost take forever on a raspberryPi.
+If you did a torrent or a copy from another computer and you are seeing under 90% something went wrong, and the setup process is ignoring your prepared Blockchain and doing a full sync - which can almost take forever on a Raspberry Pi.

 If something is wrong (like mentioned above) then try again from the beginning.
 You need to reset your HDD for a fresh start: SSH in as admin user.
 Abort the final sync info with CTRL+c to get to the terminal.
 Then run `sudo /home/admin/XXcleanHDD.sh -all` and follow the script to delete all data in HDD.
 When finished power down with `sudo shutdown now`.
 Then make a fresh SD card from image and this time try another option to get the blockchain.
 If you run into trouble the second time, please report an issue on GitHub.